germanrcuriel/conan-exiles-admin-map/README.md

 ## Features

-- Ability to see the most important stuff place over a map:
+- Ability to see the most important stuff placed over a map:
   - Buildings (Foundations)
   - Bedrolls / Beds
   - Campfires / Bonfires